perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 1b - Network Protocols.md

 net.probe off
 ```

-> :information_source: On Wireshark, `net.probe` broadcasts packets in the network.
+> On Wireshark, `net.probe` broadcasts packets in the network.

 Configure `arp.spoof` to trick the Windows 10 VM into thinking that the Kali VM is the gateway